-3.4.2 SEC_IDLE MODE
+3.4.2 SEC IDLE MODE

-In SEC_IDLE mode, the CPU is disabled but the peripherals continue to be clocked from the Timer1 oscillator.
+In SEC_IDLE mode, the CPU is disabled, but the peripherals continue to be clocked from the Timer1 oscillator.
 This mode is entered from SEC_RUN by setting the IDLEN bit and executing a SLEEP instruction.
-If the device is in another Run mode, set the IDLEN bit first, then set the SCS1:SCS0 bits to '01' and execute SLEEP.
+If the device is in another Run mode, set IDLEN first, then set SCS1:SCS0 to '01' and execute SLEEP.
 When the clock source is switched to the Timer1 oscillator, the primary oscillator is shut down, the OSTS bit is cleared and the T1RUN bit is set.